aeadedoyin/vue-basqet/README.md

 ```

 In page or component as seen above (where it's used)
-You don't need to add: `import VueBasqet from 'vue-basqet';`
+You don't need to add: `import VueBasqet from 'vue2-basqet';`

 ## All Props Available
 ```